 “Alright, I’ll be taking in the scenery here while you prepare,” he said.
 Finding a luxurious pile of hay to fall into, he smiled at the sky and fluffy white clouds.

-He stood when his ears twitched from approaching footsteps.
+He stood when his pointy ears twitched from approaching footsteps.
 Pepper now dressed in long emerald skirts, guillotined with white and opal gemstones.
-Her earrings glinted in the afternoon sunlight.
-The fragrance of herbs stirred from her hair, stinging Tarie’s nostrils pleasantly.
+Her fiery earrings glinted in the afternoon sunlight.
+The fragrance of pleasant herbs stung Tarie’s nostrils.
 He studied her speechless and slack-jawed, the image of the girl a clear contrast to the rugged, dirty farmer.
-Clearing his throat, he regained his posture.
-“T-that green dress looks exceptional on you, Miss Slyhart, especially with how the gemstones are ornately studded.
+Clearing his throat, he stood.
+“That green dress looks exceptional on you, Miss Slyhart.
 The place I have in mind shouldn’t be too far.”

 Pepper blushed at his compliment.
 “I’m guessing Traveler’s Rest.”
 She smirked, hands akimbo.
 “Judging by that astonished smile, I’m right, aren’t I?”

 “Yes, Traveler’s Rest is a small local town, but it has its share of marvels and plentiful commodities.”

 How should we get there?
 My parents took the family’s ship.”
 She folded her arms, staring at the farming plots.
 “I wonder where they are right now.”

 Tarie pointed above.
 “I take it you still remember the art of flight?”

 Pepper bit her lip and glared at the sky.
 “I was never good at it, but I do recollect the basics.
 Can we try something safer like riding an airship?
 Then again, airships cost a fortune.
 We’d be lucky to rent one for the day selling my whole farm.
 I have a Yazell ostrich mount I use for business trips.”